Oakhurst, California: Sierra Mountaineer Days

-Sierra Mountaineer Days, first held in 1964, grew into a multi-day festival that at its height attracted more than 10,000 visitors.
-Events included a parade, rodeo, barbecue, and beauty pageant, with programming that emphasized 19th-century mining and logging.
-In the late 1990s the event was revived as Mountain Heritage Day, now held at Fresno Flats Historic Village, with a parade and living-history activities.
+Sierra Mountaineer Days was first held in 1964 and developed into a multi-day festival that at its height attracted more than 10,000 visitors.
+The festival included a parade, rodeo, barbecue, and beauty pageant, with events drawing on the area's mining and logging history.
+It was revived in the late 1990s as Mountain Heritage Day, held at Fresno Flats Historical Village with a parade and living-history activities.

 Infrastructure

 Transportation

 Highway 41 connects Oakhurst to Fresno and Yosemite.
 Highway 49 has its southern terminus at Highway 41 in Oakhurst and connects to Mariposa.

 Oakhurst is served by the YARTS Highway 41 bus route between Fresno and Yosemite, and by the Madera County Connection bus system, which travels to Madera and Bass Lake.